neondatabase/website/content/docs/introduction/autoscaling.md

 updatedOn: '2024-07-25T12:53:42.430Z'
 ---

-Neon's _Autoscaling_ feature, available to paying users, dynamically adjusts the amount of compute resources allocated to a Neon compute in response to the current load, eliminating the need for manual intervention.
+Neon's _Autoscaling_ feature dynamically adjusts the amount of compute resources allocated to a Neon compute in response to the current load, eliminating the need for manual intervention.

 ## Autoscaling benefits